Bahir Dar University: Programmes

-The Engineering Faculty has the following departments: Civil, Electrical, Chemical, Industrial, Mechanical, Textile, Computer Science and the newly added water resources engineering and Food and biochemical technology departments.
-The university has also started postgraduate programme in thermal and manufacturing under the department of mechanical engineering.
+The Engineering Faculty has the following departments: Automotive Engineering, Civil Engineering, Computer Science, Electrical Engineering, Chemical Engineering, Industrial Engineering, Mechanical Engineering, Electromechanical Engineering, Textile Engineering, water resources engineering and Food and biochemical technology departments.
+The university has BSc, MSc and PhD postgraduate programme in all fields.
+It is known by first Technical University in the Country.

 The Land Administration Program of Bahir Dar University, started in 2008, is the first of its kind in Ethiopia.
 The themes of the program are: land law, land dispute resolution mechanisms, land valuation and compensation techniques, modern land measurement and registration, land certification and updating, cadastre and computer mapping, as well as land tenure studies.
 This demand-driven training program is to enable sustainable management of land resources through ensuring security of tenure among land holders.